 What proof does the victim have to give the landlord to be able to leave the rental apartment before the end of the lease?

-The victim must tell the landlord or their agent such as the property manager in writing that there is a real threat called "credible imminent threat" of future domestic violence or sexual violence happening on the premises such as inside the apartment unit, laundry room, back yard, parking lot, hallways, or the front and back entrances to the property.
-This notice must be given to the landlord or agent within 3 days before or after leaving the apartment.
-Click on the title below to see a sample notice:
+The victim must tell the landlord or their agent (such as the property manager) in writing that there is a real threat called "credible imminent threat" of future domestic violence or sexual violence happening on the premises.
+This may include inside the apartment unit, laundry room, backyard, parking lot, hallways, or the front and back entrances to the property.
+Other than the person's statement of a fear of future harm, no other proof, like a police report or court order, is necessary to give the landlord notice of leaving the apartment.
+This notice must be given to the landlord or agent within three days before or after leaving the apartment.
+See a sample notice:

 Notice to End Lease Early Due to Credible, Imminent Threat of Domestic or Sexual Violence

 If the victim gives proper notice to the landlord, they may not be held responsible for rent due after they have left the apartment.
 The landlord cannot keep the security deposit or any interest due because the tenant lawfully exercised their rights under the Safe Homes Act.
 However, tenants who use the Safe Homes Act must be sure to remove all of their belongings from the unit and return the keys to the landlord or property manager when they leave the apartment.
 Otherwise, the tenant could potentially still be held responsible for the unit.